pellierd/pddl4j_rospy/README.md

 The pddl4j_rospy node will wait a Subscriber on his plan_from_pddl4j_topic topic to write the answer.
 In order to simulate a subscribe, you can use rostopic
 >> rostopic echo /plan_from_pddl4j_topic

+A basic utilisation of the SequentialPlan object is available in the PDDL4J_rospy_unit_test.py in the test_resolvProblem_display_actions function.

 The result is a serialized representation of a SequentialPlan (class in src/libs/pddl4j_rospy/).
 To use it as an object you will need to import the /src/libs/pddl4j_rospy/ content in your project and deserialize it using cPickle